Intimacy with God

 This is not just Moses checking something off his to-do list, “Had my devotions today.”
 I think of how many times I’ve had my devotions but not had devotion, face-to-face friendship, not covering anything, not hiding anything.

+I’ve just been pondering how I relate to my friends.
+I thank the Lord for some precious women friends who are part of my life.
 You want to be together.
 It’s not a burden.
 It’s not an obligation to be face to face with your friends.
 It’s a privilege.
 You wish you could have more time together.
-I wish that for the friendships that I have.
-The closer the friendship the fewer barriers, the fewer walls, the fewer secrets.
+I wish that for the friendships I have.
+The closer the friendship, the fewer barriers, the fewer walls, the fewer secrets.

-But it requires for us as it did for Moses the willingness to take off the veil, to be uncovered, to be exposed.
+But it requires for us, as it did for Moses, the willingness to take off the veil, to be uncovered, to be exposed.
 We stand exposed before Him who sees and who knows all.
 This requirement of transparent honesty and openness before God.
 No pretense.
 No hiding.
 No posing.
-No trying to leave a good impression, coming just as I am.
+No trying to leave a good impression.
+Coming just as I am.

-Now just briefly what’s the product?
+Now just briefly, what’s the product?
 What’s the outcome of our experiencing intimacy with God?
 Intimacy with God is always transformational.
 It’s life-changing.
 Always.
 It changes us.

-And we saw this in Exodus 34:29: “When Moses came down from Mount Sinai, he did not know that the skin of his face shone because he had been talking with God.”
+We saw this in Exodus 34:29: “When Moses came down from Mount Sinai, he did not know that the skin of his face shone because he had been talking with God.”

 What was shining?
 It was the reflected glory of God!
 It’s not his own glory; it’s the glory of God because he’s been in the presence of God.
 He’s altered.